thejkexperience/Espresso-Tracker/README.md

 # The JK Espresso Tracker

 A web app for tracking espresso brews, beans, gear, and recipes — built for TheJKExperience.
-Works on desktop and mobile browsers (responsive layout).
+Works on desktop and mobile browsers (responsive layout), and can be installed as an app on your phone's home screen (see [Install it as a mobile app](#install-it-as-a-mobile-app) below).
 Your Brew Log, Beans, and personal Recipes now sync across devices through a free Supabase account; Gear, Discover, and Learn stay fully local and work with zero setup.

 ## Quick start